 The district has an Emergency Response Plan for an emergency evacuation.
+The Emergency Evacuation Drill is conducted at the beginning of each school year.

 VII.
 Emergency School Closing/Delayed Opening

 In case of inclement weather which may necessitate the closing of school, students will be notified via an automated phone message.
 Additionally, students should listen to the radio for school closings.
 The following media outlets are notified if school is closed: